GIScience/ors-netascore-workshop-agile-24/tutorial/openrouteservice.md

 Now that the data is ready, take a look at what the headers of the csv file contain by using the command `head files/glasgow_walkability_index.csv` - you will need to know the column name of the walkability index value for when you query to get results.
-In our case, the column is called `walk_index`.
+In our case, the column is called `index_walk`.

 To make use of this data in the graph building, you need to modify the `ors-config.yml` file.
 Change the `walking` section under profiles to be the following: